Non-perfect-fluid space-times in thermodynamic equilibrium and generalized Friedmann equations: Matter equations

 and the conformal factor,

 where $\tensor[_{\scriptscriptstyle{T}}]{c}{}$ is the constant of integration.

-The existence of the time-like conformal Killing vector has far-reaching consequences for the geometry of the space-time and, using Einsteins field equations, for the matter itself.
-That is, we deduce a set of four propagation equations \cite{borzchrob2006,borzchrobunknown}, of which the first two describe the evolution of the energy density $\rho$ and the isotropic pressure $p$:
+The existence of the CKV has far-reaching consequences for the geometry of the space-time and, factoring in Einsteins field equations, for the matter.
+By drawing on the Ricci identity for the CKV and the Bianchi identity subsequently, we deduce a set of four propagation equations \cite{borzchrob2006,borzchrobunknown}.
+The first two describe the evolution of the energy density $\rho$ and the isotropic pressure $p$:

 and